About

 My work is shaped by growing up in Mexico — by its animals, its patterns, its way of seeing the natural world as alive and interconnected.
 At the heart of the practice is the nahual: a concept from Mexican cosmology in which every person walks through life with an animal counterpart, a figure of inner symbolism and archetypal presence.

 My path to this practice has been winding.
 I studied Graphic Design in Mexico City, then moved to Brooklyn for a master's in Motion Media Design.
 I spent years in New York's fast-paced design world, sharpening my visual storytelling, before moving to Portugal.
 Along the way, I trained as a shamanic practitioner — an experience that deepened my connection to Power Animals and shaped the way I understand them in my work.
-Life in Portugal — ocean, light, space — invited a slower way of working, and my practice shifted toward close observation, quieter marks, and more time with each piece.
+Life in Portugal — ocean, light, space — invited a slower way of working, and my practice shifted toward close observation, sustained attention, and more time with each piece.

 The Power Animal series began during a period of personal transformation.
 It became a way of drawing animals as carriers of presence, memory, and quiet power — figures of intuition, strength, grief, devotion, and companionship.
 Each drawing is an attempt to meet that animal through line, symbolic detail, and the slow attention of ink on paper.
+I'm now working at a larger scale and introducing color for the first time — each animal arriving with its own palette, its own particular energy.

 Selected Exhibitions